Shiva4004/QVZ-Linux-Subsystem-for-Windows/README.md

 Most compatibility layers hide complexity behind massive codebases.

-QVZ-LSW deliberately does the opposite.
+QVZ-LOW deliberately does the opposite.

 This project is built to: